learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 ### P-Values and Alpha Values

-No matter what you're experimenting on, good experiments come down down to one question: Is your p-value less than your alpha value?
+No matter what you're experimenting on, good experiments come down to one question: Is your p-value less than your alpha value?
 Let's dive into what each of these values represents, and why they're so important to experimental design.

 **_P-value_**: The calculated probability of arriving at this data randomly.